keystonejs/keystone/.changeset/slimy-birds-film.md

 ---
-'@arch-ui/docs': minor
+'@keystonejs/website': patch
 ---

-Deploying Keystone to Heroku
+Added a guide on deploying Keystone to Heroku.